kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Inventory: Assign tags](../Images/asc-inventory-assign-tags.gif?raw=true)

 13. Notice the **Security findings** filter – it allows you to find all resources that are vulnerable by a specific vulnerability.
-You can also search for CVE, KB ID, name and missing update.
+You can also search for CVE, KB ID, name, and missing update.

 14. From the filter pane, select **Azure Defender** and value **On**.
 On the **Resource Group** select **asclab**.
 From the top menu bar, click on **Download CSV report**.
 You will get a snapshot to work on it offline already filtered.
-You can also right click on any of the resource and upgrade to Azure Defender plan (when applicable).
+You can also right-click on any of the resources and upgrade to the Azure Defender plan (when applicable).

 ![Inventory: Assign tags](../Images/download-csv.png)

 15. From the top menu, click on **Open query**.
 On the resource graph explorer blade, click on **Run Query**.
-You should now have the same list of resources and columns like in the previous step.
+You should now have the same list of resources and columns as in the previous step.
 This query can be editable for your needs and here it gets very powerful.

 ![Inventory: Assign tags](../Images/open-query.png)